jessicapeng/Cell-Virus-Simulation/README.md

 Each cell should be displayed in the color that represents its state: green if the state is S, red if the state is I and gray if the state is R. Pixels in the image that do not correspond to a cell on the map should be displayed in black.
 You should now be able to run your program, which will load the class and function definitions and then type the following into the IPython console: map3.png

-Step 2 (30 points) - Making cells infectious
+## Step 2  - Making cells infectious
 Next, we will work on the mechanism that allows cells to become infected and infect their neighbor cells.
 Any cell that is infected can infect its neighbors.

 Add a method infect(self) to the Cell class.
 When infect is called, the state attribute should be set to "I".
 Each cell should also have a time data field that keeps track of how long a cell has been infected.
 Initially this data field can be set to 0, but calling infect on a sell will also always reset the time field to 0.